 Founder & Producer

 There hasn’t been a better time to dive into social entrepreneurship.
-With fast moves in IoT and the rise of access to audience via social/digital media, we – and just about everyone we able to collectively solve tough problems faster than ever before.
+With fast moves in IoT and the rise of access to audience via social/digital media, we – and just about everyone else that wants to do good work, are now able to collectively solve tough problems faster than ever before.

 In 2016, the Thomson Reuters, Deutsche Bank, the Global Social Entrepreneurship Network (GSEN) and UnLtd collaborated to conduct one of the broadest inquiries to date into which countries offer the best environment for social entrepreneurs.
 The online survey polled 900 experts in every country.
 Their full report is divided into six categories:

 - Public Understanding